finbourne/lusid-sdk-java-preview/sdk/docs/ReconciliationsApi.md

     oauth2.setAccessToken("YOUR ACCESS TOKEN");

     ReconciliationsApi apiInstance = new ReconciliationsApi(defaultClient);
     String reconciliationType = "reconciliationType_example"; // String | Optional parameter to specify which type of mappings should be returned.
-Currently only supports Transaction types try {
+Defaults to Transaction if not provided. try {
       ResourceListOfMapping result = apiInstance.listReconciliationMappings(reconciliationType);
       System.out.println(result);